 Table of Contents

 Why this Bread is Best

-- The chai spice mix adds an unexpected twist to classic apple bread.
+- The chai spice mix adds an unexpected twist to classic apple cinnamon bread.

 - Warming cardamom and cloves are complemented by the sweetness of brown sugar and apple.

 - This bread has real pieces of apple in each bite!

 - It stays moist and delicious, even the next day.

 I can’t believe how amazing this made my kitchen smell!
 It’s like the best apple pie you’ve ever made meets the most flavorful chai you’ve ever tasted.